 Festivals and Events in Kyoto

 Kyoto is home to so many traditional festivals that it's rare to find a day when a festival isn't being held.

 The Aoi Festival, Gion Festival and Jidai Festival, known as the three major festivals of Kyoto, attract many tourists from both Japan and overseas.
 The Toji Kobo Market, held on the 21st of every month, is a popular place to buy kokeshi dolls and other unusual items.
 There are many other festivals to experience, such as "Gozan no Okuribi," a mountain bonfire, and more.
 Try to align your stay with some of Kyoto's major festivals if possible.

 Delicious Food in Kyoto

-Photo：Night view of Kamogawa River and cool terrace
+Photo：Night view of the Kamogawa River and a cool terrace

 Kyoto is also a popular destination for travelers looking for gourmet food as well.

 Be sure to stop by Nishiki Market, which is known as "Kyoto's kitchen."
 It sells many traditional foods.

 If you want to walk around and eat, we recommend the Aburi Mochi sold in front of the gate of Imamiya Shrine.
 You can also check out the various sweets available at the shrine, such as mitarashi dango (a small dumpling with sweet soy sauce) at Shimogamo Shrine and Kuri mochi (a chestnut rice cake) at Kitano Tenmangu Shrine.